The 'Lost Generation of Farmers' Isn't Lost,

 Full Service Farmer

-Farming as a Service describes an arrangement in which farmers, just like handymen or teachers, are compensated for their work, in addition to the produce they actually grow.
+Grown by Freight Farms is a Farming-as-a-Service model in which farmers, just like handymen or teachers, are compensated for their work, in addition to the produce they actually grow.

 In India, Uber inspired a new startup called EM3 AgriServices, which allows farmers that own tractors, harvesters, and implements to rent out those assets and generate passive revenue.
 In turn, farmers with limited capital can access state-of-the-art equipment on a pay-as-you-go basis.